The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 139 cities.

-Read on for more information on how the cities in Minnesota ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Minnesota ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.